How to Confront a Cheater (Without Losing Your Mind)

 The confrontation is over.
 You have said what you needed to say.
 You have heard their response — or their refusal to respond.
 Now what?

 There is no universal right answer here.
-But there are frameworks that can help you think clearly when your emotions are loudest.
+But there are evidence-based frameworks that can help you think clearly when your emotions are loudest.

 The Three Paths